Broadway Financial (BYFC)

 Elizabeth Sur, Executive Vice President, General Counsel, and Chief Risk Officer

-Elizabeth Sur was named Executive Vice President, General Counsel, and Chief Risk Officer of both Broadway Financial and City First Bank, effective May 15, 2024.
-Her previous experience includes serving as Managing Director and Head of Regulatory Relations for the Americas for Barclays Bank from 2018 to 2022.
+Ms. Sur was appointed Executive Vice President, General Counsel, and Chief Risk Officer for both Broadway Financial Corporation and City First Bank, National Association, effective May 15, 2024.

 Elise Adams, Chief Accounting Officer and Senior Vice President